amat27/amat27.github.io/_posts/_draft_distributed_concept.markdown

 - Using SHA-1 to has peer address to 160 bit array
 - Truncated to m bits, treated as peer id

+Graph
+- Two Important Graph Properties
+    - Clustering Coefficient: the probility if A and B are neighbours if A and C are neighbours and B and C are also neighbours
+    - Path Length: the average path length of a graph is the average of path length between each pair of vertices
+- Graph Type
+    - Extened Ring Graph: High CC, Long Paths
+    - Random Graph: Low CC, Short Path
+    - Small World Netwroks: High CC, Short Paths
+- Degree distribution: the probobility of a gigen node having k edges
+    - Regular graph: all nodes same degree
+    - Gaussian
+    - Random graph: Exponential -e^(-k.c)
+    - Power law: k^-a